FILTER

 Embodied Time

-Yao Qingmei extends her acclaimed performance and video practice into material form.
+Yao Qingmei extends her acclaimed performance practice into material form.
 Alongside documentation of her experimental work—where body, thought, and gesture become inseparable from expression—she presents eroded films developed from footage of her Parisian flânerie.
 These images materialise time itself: the erosion of the film surface becomes a meditation on presence and loss, memory dissolving and reconstituting before the eye.

 Shi Qi contributes works from her Traces des Jours series alongside new acrylic on canvas pieces.
 Her paper reliefs continue the exploration of “the fold” as infinite variation, like a silent melody distilling temporal essence.
 Inscribing Buddhist scriptures, ancient poems, and painting references onto paper before covering them with ink, she folds her homesickness as a traveller into layered sculptures.
 Some retain traces of sacred text; others carry impressions of Chinese painting or calligraphy, sedimented layers of private and collective memory.
 Her acrylic works translate these concerns into abstract compositions exploring time and emotion through colour and gesture.